takao8yuki/Powershell-WPF_Training/Readme.md

 Pwsh 7 has the attribute `[NoRunspaceAffinity()]`.
 PowerShell 5.1 does not.
 The kind gentleman [here](https://github.com/PowerShell/PowerShell/issues/3651#issuecomment-306968528) has provided a way to do so.
 You can probably achieve the same result if you define a class in a runspace and immediately calling `(Get-Runspace -Id x).Close()`

 ## ViewModel with native INotifyPropertyChanged Implementation
 PowerShell classes can implement `INotifyPropertyChanged`.
 One of the things PowerShell classes lack are getters and setters, however, we can mimic it by inheriting a PSCustomObject.
 Doing so hides members behind `$ViewModel.psobject.Property`.
-You can then set getters and setters for the property that are visible by `$ViewModel.ScriptProperty` via `Add-Memner` in the constructor.
+You can then set getters and setters for the property that are visible by `$ViewModel.ScriptProperty` via `Add-Member` in the constructor.
 As a bonus, you can use `"{Binding Property}"` in the xaml even though it is only visible in the console via `$ViewModel.psobject.Property`

 ```PowerShell
 class ViewModelBase : PSCustomObject, System.ComponentModel.INotifyPropertyChanged {